-The Barrick-Dee Venture Arturo Mine (BDMV), managed by the Permittee, is the current Permittee of the mine, which has been intermittently operated for 30 years.
+The Barrick-Dee Venture Arturo Mine (BDMV) has been intermittently operated for 30 years.
 Cordex Exploration Company conducted exploration activities in the Project area from 1981 to 1983.
 DGMC obtained control of the mining claims within the Project area in 1983.
 In 1984, DGMC, with Rayrock Mines, Inc. as the mine operator, began production with an open pit.
 In 1999, DGMC began underground mining of the Dee Deep North deposit from a decline in the bottom of the open pit.
 The open pit and underground operations were subsequently shut down in 2000 due to a period of low gold prices.
 Reclamation and closure activities were initiated in 2000 on the heap leach pads, tailings disposal facilities, waste rock disposal facilities (WRDFs), and ancillary facilities.

 Barrick Gold Exploration Inc. (BGEI) entered into an agreement with DGMC and began exploration at the DGMC property in June of 1998.
 Glamis Gold, Ltd. acquired Rayrock Mines Inc. in 1999.
-BGEI and Glamis Marigold Mining Company, successor in interest to DGMC, entered into an agreement in January 2005 and formed BDMV.
+BGEI and Glamis Marigold Mining Company, successor in interest to

+DGMC, entered into an agreement in January 2005 and formed BDMV.
 Goldcorp, Inc. acquired Glamis Gold, Ltd. in 2006 as a subsidiary.
 In 2007, Goldcorp, Inc. changed the name of Glamis Marigold Mining Company to Marigold Mining Company.